 Healthy (Mock) Breaded Cauliflower

 Healthy Mock Breaded Cauliflower is crispy and delicious, without all that fat!
 It's Chanukah now, which means that most of my readers, particularly the Jewish ones, will be expecting all kinds of deep fried delicacies to appear on the front page of this blog.
 After all, what kind of good Jewish girl isn't making latkes and donuts now?
 Okay, so I won't go so far as to say that I am not making any fried goodies this week.
 In fact, I have a whole bunch of deliciousness up my sleeve, (or in my frying pan, as the case may be).
 Hopefully, those will be here soon.
 But in the meantime, I figured I would preempt the unhealthy treats with my latest veggie creation.
-I think obsessed is a … [Read more...]
+I think obsessed is a very … [Read more...]

 Garlic and Shallot Topped Smashed Potatoes